Careers advisers provide information, advice and guidance to help people make realistic choices about their education, training and work

 - organisational skills

-- problem-solving skills
+- analytical and problem-solving skills

-- familiarity with information technology
+- familiarity with information technology.

 - schools or further education colleges